seth-ford603/Games/Game_1/DungeonPackage/README.md

 - `DungeonFactory.py` acts as the entry point for dungeon creation.
 It creates a `DungeonGenerator` and returns a generated dungeon.
 - `DungeonGenerator.py` builds a random dungeon by creating a start room, generating a main path, adding branch rooms, validating spacing/intersections, and assigning a boss room.
 - `DungeonRenderer.py` draws the dungeon using Pygame, including room rectangles, room labels, room connections, and a highlight for the current room.
+- `RoomRenderer.py` draws a given room obj using Pygame.
+Contains no behavior for the rooms, only visuals.

 Overall, the package separates dungeon logic from the main game loop.
 The game asks the factory for a dungeon, the generator builds the dungeon structure, the `Dungeon` object stores and manages that structure, and the renderer displays it on screen.